CAT Tool Overview

 For more information on this topic, see Customize CAT Tool Behavior.

-On the right side of your screen, lists a number of panels which contain very important information.
-The panels are collapsable so ensure the arrow beside each panel title is pointing downward to expand the view of each.
+On the right side of your screen, lists a number of panels which contain vital information.
+The panels are collapsible so ensure the arrow beside each panel title is pointing downward to expand the view of each.
 Additionally, you can click and drag to further expand each view.

 From this section, you can view important information about the active string and Job, such as: